US Work Visa for Dentists | VisaNation

 U.S. Work Visa for Dentists: What Are the Options?

-The first thing that you should ask yourself is this: Do I want to immigrate to the U.S. permanently or temporarily?
+The first thing you should ask yourself is: Do I want to immigrate to the U.S. permanently or temporarily?
 This will help you decide whether to get an immigrant visa (green card) or a non-immigrant visa (temporary work visa).
-In many cases, dentists and other immigrants start by getting a nonimmigrant visa and use it to transition to a green card later on.
-Take a look at some of the more suitable options for a U.S. work visa for dentists.
+In many cases, dentists and other immigrants get a nonimmigrant (temporary work) visa and use it to transition to permanent residency (green card) later on.

 dentist green card options graphic in 2023

-H-1B Visa
+H-1B Visa for Dentists

 However, because the H-1B is so popular, tens of thousands of people petition for it each year.
 This has caused the USCIS to put an annual cap on the number of H-1B visas that are issued each year.
 And, rather than address the petitions in chronological order, USCIS holds a lottery to randomly select H-1B petitions from two different cap groups.